tallman5/fusion-scripts/README.md

 ## Installation
 To install the scripts, copy the contents of the `src/` directory to the following locations:

+> [!NOTE]
-**Note:** I am only familiar with Windows.
+> I am only familiar with Windows.
 If anyone else knows the correct way to do this on macOS or Linux, please update and submit a PR.

 - **Windows:** `C:\Users\<username>\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\Scripts\`
 - **macOS:** `~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/Scripts/`